Islamic Center of Greater Austin

-The Islamic Center of Greater Austin or ICGA is a mosque and Islamic community center in Austin, Texas in the United States.
+The Islamic Center of Greater Austin (ICGA) is a mosque and Islamic community center in Austin, Texas in the United States.

 The Center was established in March 1977 as a non-profit religious organization registered with the State of Texas and is affiliated with the Islamic Society of North America (ISNA) and the North American Islamic Trust (NAIT), which is a subsidiary of ISNA, as its trustee.
 The center's property is waqf under NAIT.

 Organization history

 The mosque started in a 2000 sqft building without any parking space.
 It was expanded in 1982 with the purchase of an adjacent building that was remodeled into a prayer hall.
 In November 1999, the Center completed a two-story building which houses a mosque to accommodate around 1000 congregants and a full-time Islamic school on the second floor.